Taylor Swift postpones Rio de Janeiro show, citing record heat a day after fan dies during concert

 RIO DE JANEIRO (AP) — Taylor Swift postponed an Eras Tour concert in Rio de Janeiro Saturday after a 23-year-old fan died during her Friday night show, according to a message posted on the singer's Instagram.

 “I'm writing this from my dressing room in the stadium.
-The decision has been made to postpone tonight's show due to the extreme temperatures in Rio,” the singer said in a handwritten note posted on her Instagram account.
+The decision has been made to postpone tonight's show due to the extreme temperatures in Rio,” the singer said in a handwritten note on Instagram.
 “The safety and well being of my fans, fellow performers, and crew has to and always will come first.”

 The cause of death for Ana Clara Benevides Machado, the young woman who sought medical attention at Nilton Santos Olympic Stadium during Friday's show, has not yet been announced.
 The office of Rio’s public prosecutor opened a criminal investigation and said Benevides' body was being examined.